Price includes optional return transportation to South Rim or Flagstaff, AZ

 What is included

 Grand Canyon Whitewater provides the following:

-- Return transportation to South Rim or Flagstaff, AZ at the end of trip (optional)
+- Return transportation to Flagstaff or South Rim, AZ at the end of trip (optional)

-- Large dry bag for your clothes and personal items
+- Large dry bag for the provided sleeping gear and your backpack

 - Camp chairs

 - Community dry bag for hiking shoes (accessible before side hikes)

 - **There are NO taxes on this trip